-Policy MI1: Minerals Safeguarding Area
+SC052 Policy MI1: Minerals Safeguarding Area

-Within the Minerals Safeguarding Area, as shown on the Policies Map, planning permission will be granted for development provided that it would not lead to the unnecessary sterilisation of mineral resources unless:

-- a) it is demonstrated that the resource is not of economic value; - b) the resource can be extracted, where practicable and environmentally acceptable, prior to development taking place; or - c) the development is either a proposal for householder development, an alteration or extension to an existing building, or a change of use of existing development which would not intensify development on site.
+- 1. Within the Minerals Safeguarding Area, as shown on the Policies Map planning permission will be granted for development provided that it would not lead to the unnecessary sterilisation of mineral resources unless: - a) it is demonstrated that the resource is not of economic value; - b) the resource can be extracted, where practicable and environmentally acceptable, prior to development taking place; or - c) the development is either a proposal for householder development, an alteration or extension to an existing building, or a change of use of existing development which would not intensify development on site. - 2.
+Associated minerals infrastructure will be safeguarded unless; - a) the merits of the development clearly outweigh the need for safeguarding; or - b) the infrastructure is no longer needed; or - c) the capacity of the infrastructure can be relocated or provided elsewhere

-- 5.57 There are currently no active minerals working in the City area.
-However, the NPPF stipulates that minerals are essential to support sustainable economic growth and quality of life, seeking to ensure that there is sufficient supply of material to provide the infrastructure, buildings, energy and goods that the country needs. - 5.58 The NPPF requires the designation of MSAs and whilst there is no presumption that land within a MSA will ultimately be allocated for extraction or worked, Government policy requires, where practicable, prior extraction of the mineral if it proves necessary for development to take place. - 5.59 The MSA shown on the Policies Map sets out the extent of the mineral resource within the City.
+5.57 There are currently no active minerals working in the City area.
+However, the NPPF stipulates that minerals are essential to support sustainable economic growth and

+- quality of life, seeking to ensure that there is sufficient supply of material to provide the infrastructure, buildings, energy and goods that the country needs. - 5.58 The NPPF requires the designation of MSAs and whilst there is no presumption that land within a MSA will ultimately be allocated for extraction or worked, Government policy requires, where practicable, prior extraction of the mineral if it proves necessary for development to take place. - 5.59 The MSA shown on the Policies Map sets out the extent of the mineral resource within the City.
 This data has been provided by the Coal Authority and British Geological Survey.
-Detailed surface coal, sand, gravel, limestone, brick clay and fireclay resources are further identified in Figure 35 (Page 173). - 5.60 Whilst the prior extraction of the mineral resource within the MSA should be considered, it is not the intent of the policy to unduly constrain development within the City, but rather safeguard against unnecessary sterilisation.
-It is therefore important that the overall viability of development proposals, as well as the potential impact of the proposal on the resource, is considered. - 5.61 The NPPF also requires that planning applications for minerals development should be assessed so as to ensure that permitted operations do not have unacceptable adverse impacts on the natural and historic environment or human health, including from noise, dust, visual intrusion, traffic, tip and quarry-slope stability, differential settlement of quarry backfill, mining subsidence, increased flood risk, impacts on the flow and quantity of surface and groundwater and migration of contamination from the site; and take into account the cumulative effects of multiple impacts from individual sites and/or a number of sites in a locality.

-5.62 In addition, Government policy requires the preparation of a Local Aggregates Assessment (LAA) to enable Minerals Planning Authorities (MPAs) to provide a steady and adequate supply of mineral resources by identifying local apportionments for all aggregate minerals in their area.
+Detailed surface coal, sand, gravel, limestone, brick clay and fireclay resources are further identified in Figure 3 (page 161). - 5.60 Whilst the prior extraction of the mineral resource within the MSA should be considered, it is not the intent of the policy to unduly constrain development within the City, but rather safeguard against unnecessary sterilisation.
+It is therefore important that the overall viability of development proposals, as well as the potential impact of the proposal on the resource, is considered. - 5.61 The NPPF also requires that planning applications for minerals development should be assessed so as to ensure that permitted operations do not have unacceptable adverse impacts on the natural and historic environment or human health, including from noise, dust, visual intrusion, traffic, tip and quarry-slope stability, differential settlement of quarry backfill, mining subsidence, increased flood risk, impacts on the flow and quantity of surface and groundwater and migration of contamination from the site; and take into account the cumulative effects of multiple impacts from individual sites and/or a number of sites in a locality. - 5.62 In addition, Government policy requires the preparation of a Local Aggregates Assessment (LAA) to enable Minerals Planning Authorities (MPAs) to provide a steady and adequate supply of mineral resources by identifying local apportionments for all aggregate minerals in their area.
 The City Council and Nottinghamshire County Council have worked together to jointly prepare this document, along with participation of the Aggregates Working Party (comprising MPAs from across the region and industry representatives, its role being to provide technical advice about the supply and demand for aggregates and undertake annual monitoring of aggregate production and levels of permitted reserves across the East Midlands).